-Most chimney fires can be prevented with regular cleaning and maintenance.
+Most chimney fires can be prevented.
 Professional sweeps can advise on efficient burning, which will significantly reduce soot and tar deposits in your chimney.

-Book regular chimney sweeping appointments A member of the Guild of Master Chimney Sweeps (other professional chimney sweeps are available) will be happy to help you.
+A member of The Guild of Master Chimney Sweeps will be happy to help you with all your chimney and fire needs.
 Make sure that you have a working carbon monoxide and smoke detector and that they are correctly positioned.

 Photo by Cheshire Fire & Rescue Service